 - Health education, counseling, and evaluations.

-- Health screenings (blood pressure, blood sugar, hemoglobin, body fat composition, cholesterol, strep A, pregnancy, otoscope exams, etc.)
+- Health screenings (blood pressure, blood sugar, hemoglobin, body fat composition, strep A, pregnancy, otoscope exams, etc.)

 - Assessment, treatment and OTC medications for minor illnesses.